National University of Singapore

 You can do anything with a math degree.

-- This year's Nobel Prize in Physics was awarded to a group of physicists who used topology to explain phenomena in condensed matter physics.
+- Last year's Nobel Prize in Physics was awarded to a group of physicists who used topology to explain phenomena in condensed matter physics.

 - The habits of highly mathematical people also contains a good description of why mathematical thinking is important (even in non-mathematical careers).

 - A beautiful explanation of how to visualise gravity curving spacetime.